front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_sievierodonetsk_(2022).md

 On 8 July, Ukraine's governor of Luhansk province, Serhiy Haidai, claimed that hundreds of Kadyrovites died during the battle for Sievierodonetsk, but did not provide an exact number.
 He also claimed one of the leaders of the Chechen division of Russia's National Guard was seriously wounded during clashes and "may be on the verge of life and death".

 ## See also

-- Battle of Lysychansk
+ * Battle of Lysychansk
-- Battles of Sievierodonetsk (2014)
+ * Battles of Sievierodonetsk (2014)
-- List of military engagements during the 2022 Russian invasion of Ukraine
+ * List of military engagements during the 2022 Russian invasion of Ukraine

+## References